 Jay Leno has been making humor out of headlines and everyday life since he was a kid.
-The host of The Tonight Show with Jay Leno for two decades, he is a hard worker who doesn’t quit.
-He works continuously and is happy to work.
+Even after his last night as the host of The Tonight Show with Jay Leno, a job he held for more than two decades, Leno plans to continue to perform in comedy venues across the country.
+He's no stranger to hard work and dedication to his craft and his passions.
 That hard work, mixed in with perseverance, humor, and a positive attitude, is the recipe for his success in show business and in overcoming his dyslexia.

 While some students would say they struggled in school as though it were a hardship, Jay never minded working harder.
 “Everybody has something,” he says.
 “My mother would always say to me, ‘You’re just going to have to work a little harder than the other kids to get exactly the same thing.’
 And that’s an approach that I’ve always used in my life.
 I’m a great believer in low self-esteem.
 So consequently, if you don’t think you’re the smartest person in the room and you think you’re going to have to work a little harder, and put a little more time into it, to get what everybody else does, you can actually do quite well.
 And that’s been my approach.”